Salle Érard

 Beethoven Sonata No. 29 in Bb Major "Hammerklavier" with Franz Liszt at the piano.

 Before the construction of the Maison de la Radio (1963), the hall served as a recording studio for the Radiodiffusion française.

 Nowadays, only the salon sees the organization of concerts, the volumes of the proper room having been reconverted (the volume of spaces is suggested by the organization of the roofs as well as the old entrance facade at No. 11 rue Paul Lelong - Paris 02).
-Nevertheless, it remains prized for its acoustics and its past charged with both musical and artistic history.
+Nevertheless, it remains prized for its acoustics and its past is charged with both musical and artistic history.

 Salle Érard in London

 The Salle Erard opened its London piano gallery and recital hall on 11 July 1894 on Great Marlborough Street, with a performance by Polish pianist, Ignacy Jan Paderewski.
 The recital hall could accommodate an audience of 300 people.
 The stained glass windows featured portraits of Saint-Saëns, Gounod, Liszt, Clara Schumann, Rubinstein, Wagner, Chopin, Sigismond Thalberg and Balfe.